 Did the safety measures implemented by the airlines / accommodation etc. make you and your guests feel safe?

 Yes, as far as I know, everyone felt safe and comfortable whilst flying and in their hotels/airbnbs!.
 Cretans are so hospitable normally but during this scary time they were even more so!

 Did you have a Plan B?

 We went through multiple plans – B, C, D, E, F….We thought about postponing but then there was no guarantee it would be okay the following year.
 We also knew that if we made the change, people were more likely to lose their money.

 We did think about cancelling and just getting married in the UK but a) planning another wedding was not high on my priority list, b) at the moment UK weddings have got even more restrictions than Greece, and c) Greece was always the dream.
 To cancel the plans just wasn’t an option so we decided to just stay optimistic and believe it would happen.

-You can learn more about Daisy and Peters gorgeous rustic wedding in Crete here.
+You can read more about Daisy and Peters gorgeous rustic wedding in Crete here and then pop over to view their gorgeous Wedding Film here.
 Held at traditional organic farm situated amongst olive groves and vineyards, their wedding was the chilled, relaxed and fun day they had dreamed of.